 Struggling to Work from Home?
 How to Set Boundaries + Other Tips

-You have been working from home for almost the whole of 2020 now ?
+You have been working from home for almost the whole of 2020 and 2021 now ?

 If you’re happy in your own space, you have probably been secretly enjoying working by yourself.